SAP/node-hdb/README.md

 });
 ```

-Use the `useTLS` option if you would like to connect to HANA using Node.js's trusted certificates.
+Use the `useTLS` option if you would like to connect to SAP HANA using Node.js's trusted certificates.

 ```js
 var client = hdb.createClient({